About Me

 Do you offer telehealth/in-person services?

 I can offer both telehealth and in-person services.
 Whichever works best for you.
-We can meet at my office in Greenwood, or online using Telehealth by Simple Practice.
+We can meet at my office in Fortville, or online using a secure, HIPAA-compliant videoconferencing platform.

 Do you take insurance?